|Stereo Triggered Sampler [STS]|

 Using a computer is completely optional with the STS, since samples can be recorded directly to the module and placed into the bank of your choosing.
 But for users with large existing sample banks, the intuitive automatic bank loading features make dragging and dropping your entire sample library a snap.
 You never have to rename your files again!

-- Ships with a high-speed 16GB microSD card, loaded with over 200 samples from musicians such as Richard Devine, Wobbly, Moor Mother, Robert Aiki Aubrey Lowe, Joseph Pailo, Russell E.L.
-Butler, Hugo Paris & Marc Kate, Paul Barker, Baseck, and more (Sample List)
+- Ships with a high-speed 16GB microSD card, loaded with hundreds of samples created for 4ms, from musicians such as Richard Devine, Wobbly, Moor Mother, Robert Aiki Aubrey Lowe, Joseph Pailo, Russell E.L.
+Butler, Hugo Paris & Marc Kate, Paul Barker, Baseck, Animal Collective, Cristian Vogel, Jay E, Marcus Fischer, Chris Carter, Daedelus, Nero Bellum, Anna Sitko, Thomas Fang, Bogdan Raczynski, and more (Sample List)

 - Intuitive bank/color organization system &em no need to rename your wav files